guardtime/libparamset/README.md

 ### Code examples ###

-#### Example 1:
+#### Example 1
-The following is a very basic example that illustrates how to parse the command-line options without any error handling and perform the task.
+A very basic example that illustrates how to parse the command-line options without any error handling and perform the task.
 See Example 2 for more advanced use case.

 ```C
 #include <stdio.h>